mesosphere/dcos-docs-site/pages/1.11/installing/ent/custom/system-requirements/index.md

 ### Master nodes

-The supported operating systems and environments are listed on https://docs.mesosphere.com/version-policy/.
+The supported operating systems and environments are listed on the [version policy page](https://docs.mesosphere.com/version-policy/).

 Here are the master node hardware requirements.
 |             | Minimum   | Recommended |